 What it won’t do?
 Take off rust that has settled in.
 For that you will need a rust remover that is safe for stainless steel that contains an abrasive or solvent in the mix.

 How Do You Clean Stainless Steel Appliances?
 Establish A Regular Cleaning Routine!

 It’s a lot easier and more effective to keep your stainless steel clean on a regular basis than to have to perform heavy cleaning infrequently.

 Using the right kind of cleaning implements is of the utmost importance in keeping stainless sparkling clean.
 Frequent cleaning with a sponge or soft cloth should be adequate.
 Microfiber is an especially good choice.

-Be sure to rinse off any cleaners with clean water and dry your appliances and surfaces with a soft, dry cloth to prevent water spotting.
+Be sure to rinse off any cleaners with clean water and dry your appliances and surfaces with a soft cloth, or microfiber, to prevent water spotting.

 Look carefully at the metal and you will notice faint lines.
 This is the grain.
 Wipe with the grain, rather than across it for a better shine.